About us

 Faculty member at the University of Almería (since 2017), with a BA in Translation and Interpreting (University of Almería), a BA in English Philology (University of Granada), an MA in Hispanic Studies, and an MA in Translation (University of Wisconsin–Milwaukee).

-Her research primarily focuses on literature authored by women from a feminist perspective, with particular emphasis on lesbian writers such as Adrienne Rich.
+She has published and edited with academic publishers including Dykinson and Peter Lang, and her research interests primarily focus on literature authored by women from a feminist perspective, with particular emphasis on lesbian writers such as Adrienne Rich.

 Vice-President